 Unlike most work visa or foreign worker permits, South Africa allows foreign hires to secure a work visa prior to employment on either a general work visa or critical skills visa.
 Work visas must be applied for prior to arriving in South Africa since the government does not permit visitors on tourist visas to apply for work or resident visas once they arrive.

-For more information about how our Global Payroll Technology integrates with local payroll providers in Poland, contact us today
+For more information about how our Global Payroll Control Platform integrates with local payroll providers in South Africa, contact us today

 Using Payslip, we can manage all our payrolls across nine in-country vendors on one platform.
 When the global Covid-19 pandemic arose, it was not an issue from a payroll perspective, and critically getting everyone paid.
 The Payslip platform enabled continuity for our international payroll service including the fast and seamless implementation of the Payslip Employment Self Service during this time.

 Payslip as a technology platform has added a missing piece in our payroll set-up.
 As an international company with offices in 16 countries, it’s important to us that every employee at GetYourGuide has the same great experience when accessing their pay data.

 At the same time, we work well with smaller local payroll providers, supporting us with direct local expertise in their countries.
 We were able to combine those two elements by placing the Payslip platform in the middle, to simplify reporting and communication with local providers, and to have one simple employee-facing solution across all locations.

 With business and employee growth rates of above 50%, we rely on our vendors to deliver on time, every time.
 Payslip’s workflow automation, enables Phorest to manage our payroll provider process – data driven, real time and transparent.
 Payslip saves us time so we can focus on our business growth.

 International Payroll Manager, Phorest